laionazeredo/dnote-investment-platform/README.md

   "name": {the name of the user},
   "password": {the password of the user},
   "email":  {the email of the user}
 }
 ```

 - You need to register, after the response, the `id` and `account_id` of the
   created user.
 You will need it soon.
-- The you need to got to `localhost:3000/transactions/investment` and run a POST
+- Then you need to got to `localhost:3000/transactions/investment` and run a
-  request with a the following body:
+  POST request with a the following body:

 ```
 {